alhnesn/BLG454E/Project/README.md

 - **Clear All**: Clear all data points and results.
 - **Save Results**: Save the regression equations and clustering results to files.
 - **Help**: Access the help window for detailed instructions on using the tool.

-Enjoy using ICARDI for your data analysis tasks!